 Policy Changes Effective May 1, 2015

-This evaluation is based upon the cumulative “Grade Point Average (GPA)” as shown on your academic transcript.
+The cumulative "Grade Point Average (GPA)" as shown on your academic transcript.

 Undergraduate students must meet the following cumulative GPA requirements:

 01-29 total credit hours -- minimum cumulative GPA >= 1.5